nesfit/ICS/Lectures/Lecture_11/Lecture.md

 - Tool to check API compatibility during migrations
   - CLI tool
   - Visual Studio extension
-  - For new projects, prefer modern Roslyn/.NET analyzers in IDE and CI
+  - For new projects, prefer modern Roslyn/.NET analyzers in your IDE and CI pipelines

 ![](assets/img/portability-summary.jpg)